catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 ### Refine feature

 - Responsible: Feature Author
-- Description: After creating the feature proposal the feature author has to continously refine the feature until it contains the minimal feature content, so that it can be valited.
+- Description: After creating the feature proposal the feature author has to continuously refine the feature until it contains the minimal feature content, so that it can be validated.
 This step might be obsolete if all information are added when creating the feature proposal.
 - Possible outcomes: Submit for validation

 ### Validate minimal feature content